jweygandt/ofd-wearos-digital-watchface/README.md

 So with that in mind, I'm breaking some rules and hacking away...

+# Recent Changes

+1/15/22 Did a big cleanup and refactor, even changed the application id.
+It looks better than the 1/14 code, IT COMPILES, BUT HAS NOT BEEN TESTED, so likely will have some bugs.

-At the moment the code is really hacked - very much so!, and will be cleaned up considerably later, but I'm feeling a need to push the changes to the cloud.
+1/14/22 At the moment the code is really hacked - very much so!, and will be cleaned up considerably later, but I'm feeling a need to push the changes to the cloud.

+# Play/Pause

 A really big feature being added is the ability to pause/resume music with different methods.
 Imagine listening to Spotify, on a ski slope, mittens on.
 You really cannot navigate to Spotify, if